ananya25BCE/student-expense-tracker/README.md

 Features include the ability to add expenses with category and amount, view saved expenses, view the total amount spent, handle files for long-term data storage, and create code that is easy for beginners to understand.

+Technologies Employed:
-Technologies Employed: Python 3; Lists and Dictionaries; Loops and Conditionals; File Handling
+Python 3; Lists and Dictionaries; Loops and Conditionals.